askfrsltn/skills_profile_dashboard/README.md

 #### 1.4 Scope Plain
 - **Content**
     - an app needs to have 3 pages - 1)landing/explanation and login, 2) Scoring Page with summary section 3) Final output preview - dashboard page
-    - In order to structure the content correctly Full scope of course 9 modules needs to be analysed and broken down into smaller elements, elements will be used to build a structure of scorecards for Projects and Theory elements (see attachment) assessment
+    - In order to structure the content correctly Full scope of FUll Stack Developer 9 modules was analysed and broken down into smaller elements (see the table in [GoogleSheets file](https://docs.google.com/spreadsheets/d/1SpufglcNxwii_YfiRx_VtilaV6URxorlfLOkcrcpS8o/edit?usp=sharing)).
+The elements will be used to build a structure of scorecards for Projects and Theory elements (see attachment) assessment.
+In simle word - 1 scoring element on the table will be represented by 1 scorecard on a page.
-    - Standard Scoring Logic needs to be developed with 3 choices both for projects and for theory.
-For Theory - this logic needs to be based on level of individual ability to aply certain element in practice (familiar, applied at least once, practiced to the level whee s/he can teach others).
-For Projects - each project will have a score based on awarded mark (pass, merit or disticntion)
+    - Standard Scoring Logic will be based on 3 choices both for projects and for theory.
+For Theory - this logic needs to be based on level of individual ability to aply certain study element in practice (60% - familiar, 80% - practially applied at least once during the projects,100% -  learnt and used on th eprojects up to the level when the assessor can teach others).
+For Projects - each project will have a score based on awarded mark (60% - pass, 80% - merit or 100%-disticntion)
     - A final output - dashboard pages should be visual with maximum 2 pages showing short visual summary of FullStack Developer skills by division on Projects, Theory, show % score for each project and 9 theoretiacl moules.
     - Thoeoretical elements on the final dashboard should also be alternatively grouped by 3 alternative criterea - "Developer Languages", "Frameworks/Liibraries" and "Developer tools"with appropriate grpahical representation.